ZhDiTech/OSINT-Internship-Investigation/README.md

 # OSINT Investigation of an Online Internship Offer

-## Objective
+## Overview

+This project documents an Open Source Intelligence (OSINT) investigation conducted on an online cybersecurity internship offer.

-Evaluate the legitimacy and trustworthiness of an online cybersecurity internship offer using Open Source Intelligence (OSINT) techniques.
+The objective was to evaluate the legitimacy and trustworthiness of the opportunity using publicly available information and standard security analysis techniques.

 ## Techniques Used

-- WHOIS Analysis
+* WHOIS Analysis
-- DNS Enumeration
+* DNS Enumeration
-- MX Record Verification
+* MX Record Verification
-- SPF Validation
+* SPF Validation
-- SSL Certificate Analysis
+* SSL Certificate Analysis
-- Email Header Analysis
+* Email Header Analysis
-- LinkedIn Investigation
+* LinkedIn Investigation
-- Trust Assessment
+* Trust Assessment

 ## Key Findings

-- Newly registered domain
+* Newly registered domain
-- Newly established company profile
+* Newly established company profile
-- Gmail used for official communication
+* Gmail used for official communication
-- No dedicated corporate mail infrastructure observed
+* No dedicated corporate mail infrastructure observed
-- Limited independent verification
+* Limited independent verification
-- Unusually short recruitment timeline
+* Unusually short recruitment timeline

 ## Outcome